JamesN3/Allstate-Programs/README.md

-# Script Editor
- Hale Insurance
+All programs are designed solely for the purpose of Allstate Hale Insurance